apedrodev1/JavaScript-Learning-HUB/Fast Prompt Registration/README.md

 ├── css/
 │   └── style.css             # Styles for pages
 └── assets/
+    └── img
-    └── img                   # Image content used on front end
+        └── front end img     # Image content used on front end └── README img        # Image content used on README.md

 ```